MoRamdan11/Trending-repos-challenge/README.md

 # Trending-repos-challenge
-It's a small webApp that list the most starred GitHub repos that were created in the last 30 days and view these repos details: <br />
+It's a small webApp that list the most starred GitHub repos that were created in the last 30 days and view these repos details(Repository name, description, Number of stars for the repo, Number of issues for the repo and Username and image of the owner) <br />
-* Repository name
-* Repository description
-* Number of stars for the repo.
-* Number of issues for the repo.
-* Username and avatar of the owner.<br/>
 our web-app is Responsive for all devices (Desktop, Landscape tablets, small tablets and Mobiles).

 ## Demo